PanosEconomou/notes/Projects/Streets.md

 5. A **parkway** is a throughway road that does not connect any two neighborhoods.
 6. An **interchange** is an intersection of roads.
 7. A **freeway** is a highway whose only intersections are interchanges.
-8. A **ramp** is a segment roadthat intersects at least one street and ends at an interchange.
+8. A **ramp** is a segment road that intersects at least one street and ends at an interchange.